top of page

 COMMENTARY

-More interesting are the other tracks, all unreleased at the time (excluding track 10, available in L.S.
+More interesting are the other tracks, all unreleased at the time (excluding track 10, available on L.S.
 BUMBLE BEE).
 Unfortunately, they were all derived from a tape of very poor sound quality, and all resurfaced in better quality in the eighties.

 RELEASES